-Pray for the entire people group * Pray for the Word of God to reach the Bajwa Jat community.
+Pray for the word of God to reach the Bajwa Jat community.

-* Ask God to prepare their hearts to receive the good news of forgiveness and salvation in Christ
+Ask God to prepare their hearts to receive the good news of forgiveness and salvation in Christ alone.